**PixelCNC v1.69b - User Guide**

 ### Layer Properties ###

-The selected layer's properties are displayed on the right panel of the user interface.
+The selected layer's properties are displayed on the right UI panel while a layer is selected.
 Changes to a layer's properties will not affect the layer until the "Apply" button is pressed.

 : The layer's name as listed in the canvas layers list on the left UI panel.